wartron/brush/README.md

 Live training on a pixel 7

+# Why

+My background is in "traditional" computer graphics.
+Machine Learning for rendering space is really exciting and has lots of potential, but also almost all current tools are at odds with realtime rendering.
+Rendering requires low latency, usually involve dynamic shapes, and it's not very pleasant to attempt to ship apps with massive PyTorch/Jax/CUDA deps calling out to layers of python in a rendering loop.
+The usual fix is to write a seperate training and inference application.
+Brush on the other hand, written in rust using wgpu and burn, can produce simple dependency free binaries, and can run on nearly all devices.

 # Getting started
 Install rust 1.81+ and run `cargo run` or `cargo run --release`.
 You can run tests with `cargo test --all`.
 Brush uses the wonderful [rerun](rerun.io) for additional visualizations while training.
 It currently requires rerun 0.19 however, which isn't released yet.